 In addition to ozone and PM2.5, there is increasing concern about a class of air pollutants termed "air toxics".
 These pollutants include substances known to cause cancer or other serious health problems.
-The list of potential air toxics is very large and includes many different types of compounds from heavy metals, such as lead, to toxic volatile organic compounds, such as benzene.
-The USEPA revised the NAAQS for lead in 2008 to account for new information found in studies on the human health and environmental effects of lead.
+The list of potential air toxics is very large and includes many different types of compounds from heavy metals to toxic volatile organic compounds such as benzene.
+New Jersey is using the results of an EPA air toxics study and other information to address this complex problem.
 More comprehensive monitoring of air toxics in New Jersey is being implemented and data from that program is presented in this report.